Author: Bob Aberle

 Page Numbers: 83,84,85

-Aviation History Books
+Aviation History Book

 A585: Yes.
 I just received one that might interest many modelers.
 The book is titled The Aircraft Designers: A Grumman Historical Perspective.
-It was written by Michael Ciminera, the former vice president of Advanced Systems at Grumman Aerospace Corporation, and who was my boss for the many years that I worked at Grumman.
+It was written by Michael Ciminera, the former vice president of Advanced Systems at Grumman Aerospace Corporation, who was my boss for the many years I worked at Grumman.

 Converting Kraft Transmitters to 2.4 GHz

-Q586: I have an old Kraft RC transmitter that operates on the 72 MHz RC frequencies.
+Q586: I have an old Kraft RC transmitter that operates on the 72 MHz RC frequency.
 It was so popular in its day.
 Have you heard of anyone converting one of these old transmitters to operate on 2.4 GHz spread spectrum?

-A586: Noted RC author, Cal Orr, recently sent me photos showing how he converted the Kraft Synthesized module to 2.4 GHz spread spectrum.
-Cal was able to convert his dual-stick Kraft Signature transmitter.
-A JR 9C 2.4 GHz module was installed inside the old Kraft Synthesized module.
+A586: Noted RC author Cal Orr recently sent me photos showing how he converted the Kraft synthesized module to 2.4 GHz spread spectrum.
+Cal was able to convert his dual-stick Kraft Signature transmitter by installing a JR 9C 2.4 GHz module inside the old Kraft synthesized module.
+His modified module contains a 2.4 GHz antenna, bind button, and LED.

-Cal went on to say that his modified module contains a 2.4 GHz antenna, bind button, and LED.
-He indicated that he did have to make some interface electronics inside the module so that no modifications were required on the transmitter.
-He suggested that you remove the old 72 MHz whip antenna because it is a piece of metal close to and in parallel with the 2.4 GHz antenna stub, which can kill some radio range.
+He did have to make some interface electronics inside the module so that no modifications were required on the transmitter.
+He suggested removing the old 72 MHz whip antenna because it is a piece of metal close to and in parallel with the 2.4 GHz antenna stub, which can reduce radio range.
+Cal was kind enough to allow me to publish his current email address should you have any detailed questions about this conversion.

 AMA Model Aviation Hall of Fame